jiantian/matchJunkies/README.md

 # matchJunkies
-A vertical search engine for soccer match statistics.
+A vertical search engine as a web application for soccer match statistics.

 For a demo presentation, refer to: